 Asana offers a free plan that should suffice the project management needs of small businesses.

-You can also get a customized Enterprise plan with support for SSO and ask for a quote.
+You can also get a customized Enterprise plan with support for SSO.

 Teamwork offers kanban boards like many agile-based project management tools and features like dependencies and milestones and a portfolio view to visualize the complete project.